 Here's an example of a not-tidy dataset.
 The columns are storing values of an

-.
+implicit variable, income.
 This violates the "variables are in columns"

 principle of tidy data.